GalvanizeDataScience/RPP-DSR-Reference/tasks.md

 	> - edit "RPT DSI staff's Personal Meeting Room" to reflect cohort number and lecture title (e.g. RPP3 Graph Searching Lecture)
 	> - edit "Recording 1" to same title (e.g. RPP3 Graph Searching Lecture)
 	> - If there are 2 recordings for the day, label the recordings separately
-3. Link lecture recording in Cohort Spreadsheet Calendar
+3. Link lecture recording in Cohort Spreadsheet Calendar at the end of the day or the following day

 ______________